 Once you have a clear picture of the customers you want to reach, you provide content on your website that will attract them to your company via online search and social media.
 Using inbound marketing strategies, you bring your ideal customers to you, rather than going to get them.
 In inbound marketing, customers are drawn to your business by your useful, remarkable content.

 Your marketing team should use your buyer personas to create educational content that solves your ideal customers’ problems.
 Having researched your potential clients’ common questions, you’ll have a good sense of what those problems are and what information they’re looking for.
 Helping a prospective customer make a decision on their own terms as they come across a problem that your company solves establishes a trust that competitors can’t match.

 The internet revolution has turned the tables in the buyer-seller relationship.
-It used to be that the seller was in charge of what information to share, and how to promote their products and services.
+It used to be that sellers were in charge of what information to share and how to promote their products and services.

 These decisions are now driven by the buyer—Google search algorithms are based on what makes the user happy, and social proof is an important metric in brand reputation.

 Businesses need to give ideal customers the information they're looking for when they're looking for it.
 This is the essence of the inbound marketing flywheel, putting the customer first.

 The inbound marketing flywheel revolves around: